FarronF/limerick-council-meetings/meetings/2022/10/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 20th September 2022.md

 North, Ardagh, County Limerick.

-At the outset, the Cathaoirleach welcomed everyone to the Meeting.--- 2
+At the outset, the Cathaoirleach welcomed everyone to the Meeting.
+---
+2

 The Executive Architect commenced by referring to the Chief Executive’s Report on the Part